-My professional life is devoted to the pursuit of novel research in a broad array of areas of computer science (see below).
-As part of that pursuit I am fortunate to advise a number of exceptionally talented and committed graduate students, as well as participate in many rewarding professional service activities.
+Patrick's professional life is devoted to the pursuit of novel research in a broad array of areas of computer science (see below).
+As part of that pursuit he is fortunate to advise a number of exceptionally talented and committed graduate students and post-docs, as well as participate in many rewarding professional service activities.
 This website documents many of these activities, but is not even close to exhaustive.
-If there is a something you wish to know or want more detail on information that is here, feel free to contact me directly.
+If there is something you wish to know or want more detail on information that is here, feel free to contact directly.

-The pages linked from the menu at the left cover broadly my research, teaching, and personal activities.
+The pages linked from the menu at the left cover broadly Dr. McDaniel's research, teaching, and personal activities.
 Those wishing to speak to me in a professional capacity should contact me via email.
-Email is probably the most reliable way of contacting me (warning, responses may take a couple of days due to travel and other factors).
-My full contact information is:Note: I am on sabbatical from September 2012 to May of 2013, and have intermittent availability.
-Please contact the CSE department at Penn State in an emergency.
+Email is probably the most reliable way of contacting him (warning, responses may take a couple of days due to travel and other factors).

 School of Computer, Data & Information Sciences